 Straight-Party Vote: A vote by a single mark, selection, or other action by the voter for all the nominees of one political party.

-Substantially Similar: A voter’s name as listed on the photo ID the voter presents for voting is considered substantially similar to the form of the name as listed on the list of registered voters if one or more of the following circumstances applies: 1) The name on the ID is slightly different from one or more of the name fields on the official list of registered voters; 2) The name on the voter’s ID or on list of registered voters is a customary variation of the voter’s formal name (for example, Bill for William, or Beto for Alberto); 3) the voter’s name contains an initial, middle name, or former name that is either not on the official list of registered voters or on the voter’s ID; 4) a first name, middle name, former name or initial of the voter’s name occupies a different filed on the presented ID document than it does on the list of registered votes.
+Substantially Similar: A voter’s name on the identification provided is considered substantially similar to the form of the name as listed on the list of registered voters if one or more of the following circumstances applies: 1) The name on the ID is slightly different from one or more of the name fields on the official list of registered voters; 2) The name on the voter’s ID or on list of registered voters is a customary variation of the voter’s formal name (for example, Bill for William, or Beto for Alberto); 3) the voter’s name contains an initial, middle name, or former name that is either not on the official list of registered voters or on the voter’s ID; 4) a first name, middle name, former name or initial of the voter’s name occupies a different filed on the presented ID document than it does on the list of registered votes.
 In considering whether a name is substantially similar, election officials will also look at whether information on the presented ID matches elements of the voter’s information on the official list of registered voters such as the voter’s residence address or date of birth.

 Suspense List/S-List: The list maintained by the county voter registrar that contains the names of voters who fail to response to a confirmation notice, whose registration certificate is returned to the voter registrar as undeliverable (when a renewed certificate is sent to the voter), or who appears on the list provided to the registrar by a county or district clerk because the person was excused or disqualified from jury duty due to being a nonresident of the county.
 The list is arranged alphabetically by voter name and for each voter must contain the voter’s name, residence address (with some exceptions for certain judges and their spouses), date of birth, registration number, and date the name is entered on the list.
 The names are grouped according to county election precincts.
 A voter on the S-List must complete a Statement of Residence (SOR) before being allowed to vote.